-Back 1789 the French Revolution was in full swing when an angry mob of women descended on the royal estate, demanding bread.
+Back in 1789 the French Revolution was in full swing when an angry mob of women descended on the royal estate, demanding bread.
 This was essentially the end of the French monarchy and the last time a royal would ever live at Versailles.
-But, no French king could have ever predicted the palace would one day attract ten million visitors each and every year.
+But, no French king could have ever predicted the palace and park would one day attract ten million visitors every year.

-Today, as our luxury eurovan parked at the Versailles VIP entrance, we caught a glimpse of the long lines of visitors stretching from the palace entry, across the courtyard, to the golden entry gates, and right outside the grounds.
-Luckily for us the crowd wasn't waving pitchforks as they did in 1789, and we slipped into an exclusive side entrance with our guide.
-No lines here.
-Here's what we discovered about the Versailles VIP tour, along with nine fascinating facts about one of the most royal places on earth.
-First, though, let's talk about how to get to Versailles.
+On one visit, as our luxury eurovan parked at the Versailles VIP entrance, we caught a glimpse of the long lines of visitors stretching from the palace entry, across the courtyard, through the golden entry gates, and right outside the grounds.
+Luckily for us the crowd wasn't waving pitchforks this time, and we slipped into an exclusive side entrance with our guide.
+No lines there.
+By not wasting time in lines, in only half a day we saw a lot and learned these nine fascinating facts.

-According to the official site, nearly ten million visitors walk through the Hall of Mirrors each year.
-It's as popular as the Louvre or the Eiffel Tower, making it one of the most popular historic sites on the planet.
+According to the official site, seven million visitors walk through the Hall of Mirrors each year.
+It's about as popular as the Louvre or the Eiffel Tower, making it one of the most popular historic sites on the planet.
 Translation: there's no way a smart traveler would just show up without having arranged a skip-the-line tour.

 After the French Revolution, much of the estate's belongings were sold, destroyed, or stolen.
 Since then, it's been a long process of recovering the original furniture, tapestries, and art from auction houses and generous patrons of the palace.
 It's a full-time job to ensure the items are originals and not copies.